Pooya-Oladazimi/vocal-experiment/README.md

 ### Usage
 Clone the project in the web folder.
 Then, you access it with: http://localhost/vocalExperiment/load.php

+**Note:**  the form for sending the data to the server is in the body.php

 Currently **Compatible with Chrome**

 ### How to use